 Unusual Problems: This property is leased by River Rock.
-The Mary Douglas property located in the next 1/4 section east contained 22 abandoned wells, many of which had high fluid levels and were old style completions.
+The Mary Douglas property located in the next 1⁄2 section east contained 22 abandoned wells, many of which had high fluid levels and were old style completions.
 These abandoned wells are contributing to the source of the brine commingling with the shallow aquifer impacting the Wingate property.
 These wells were plugged by the State and the project was completed in February of 2009.

 Status of Project: Four new monitoring wells were constructed on this project in early 2012.
-These wells were sampled on 09/13/2018.
-Statistical analysis of samples collected from these four new monitoring wells indicates CI- concentrations are directly impacted to precipitation events and oil & gas producing activities within the immediate vicinity.
-The sample results for 2018 are as follows:
+These wells were sampled on 10/17/2019.
+Statistical analysis of samples collected from these four new monitoring wells indicates Cl- concentrations are directly impacted to precipitation events and oil & gas producing activities within the immediate vicinity.
+The sample results for 2019 are as follows:

-WIN1 : 1,800 ppm Cl- WIN2 : 1,200 ppm Cl- WIN3 : 3,200 ppm Cl-: WIN4 : 2,100 ppm Cl-
+WIN1: 700 ppm Cl-WIN3: 1,600 ppm Cl-: WIN4: 1,700 ppm Cl-

 Recommendation for Future Work: Sample site quarterly.
 This site should possibly be expanded to include the Mary Douglas property located in NW 16-T29S-R17E WL Co. and the SE 17-T29S-R17E.
-Sampling in 2017 indicates that the primary source of brine is coming from the SSE of this project.
+Sampling in 2019 indicates that the primary source of brine is coming from the SSW of this project.
+Available records show an old plugged well is located to the SW of the monitoring wells.
+This location will be investigated in the following year to determine if the plug has failed.
 Graphical analysis of the Cl- concentrations in these four wells indicates that chlorides are at the lowest level since the project was initiated.
 Factors such as an increase in flood and or disposal fluids from active operations completed within the same zone or CBM wells that have been shut in or pumping at reduced rates can temporarily increase formation pressures allowing greater communication with possible undiscovered open bore holes and an increase in chloride levels.
 Further monitoring of existing wells and possible additional monitoring wells will help to delineate the extent and condition of this aquifer.
 Further review of KGS well data and GIS information along with the new ability to download and overlay historic aerial imagery may provide information on additional possible locations of abandoned wells for further field investigation.